A hierarchical approach for multicontinuum homogenization in high contrast media: Numerical examples

 \section{Numerical examples}

-In this section, we present four numerical examples to demonstrate the efficiency of our method.
-Our codes are available on GitHub\footnote{\url{https://github.com/xieweidc/hierarchical_mh_elliptic.git}}.
-The permeability field is defined as $\kappa(x) = g_1(x) g_2(x)$.
-Here, $g_1(x)$ is a slowly varying function given by $g_1(x) = 2+\sin(\pi x_1)\sin(\pi x_2)$, and $g_2(x)$ is a high-contrast function in two different regions, detailed as follows:
+In this section, we present five numerical examples to demonstrate the efficiency of our method, including both 2D and 3D cases.
+The permeability field is defined as $\kappa(x) = k(x) g(x)$, where $g(x)$ represents a slowly varying function over the global domain: $g(x) = 2+\sin(\pi x_1)\sin(\pi x_2)$ for 2D cases, and $g(x) = e^{(x_1+x_2+x_3)/2}$ for the 3D case.
+The function $k(x)$ describes a high-contrast distribution across two continua, with $k(x) = \eta$ in the low-conductivity region $\Omega_1$ and $k(x) = 1$ in the high-conductivity region $\Omega_2$.
+We set $\eta = 10^{-4}$ for 2D examples and $\eta = 10^{-2}$ for the 3D case.
+The specific configurations of $k(x)$ are provided in the corresponding examples.

-where $\Omega_1$ and $\Omega_2$ represent the low and high conductivity regions, respectively.
-The geometry configuration will be shown in the specific examples.
-For clarity, we will specify the parameter $\epsilon$ associated with each example individually.
-The source term is denoted as

-The computational domain $\Omega$ is defined as a unit square.
-The fine-grid solution is obtained by using a rectangular partition with a mesh size of $h=1/960$.
-We take the whole coarse element as an RVE, namely, $R_p = K_p$.
-Additionally, we set the oversampling layers $l$ to be $\lceil -2 \log(H) \rceil$ for all the tests.
-The relative $L^2$ error for each continuum is defined as follows: